spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ### What about the rest?

-So this isn't really the Create React App as we're using CodeSandbox instead, I have gone over the basic styling used in the [styled-components getting started] post so it's time to refer to that to mimic the styles we need.
+So this isn't really the Create React App, as we're using CodeSandbox instead, I have gone over the basic styling used in the [styled-components getting started] post so it's time to refer to that to mimic the styles we need.